Appellate Practice Boot Camp Conference (3rd Annual): Judicial Law Clerks Teach the Do\'s and Don\'ts (IL) (2011)

 Following his graduation from DePaul University in 1957, Judge Rizzi received his J.D. degree from DePaul University School of Law in 1961, where he was a member of the DePaul University Law Review.

-Patricia S. Spratt is an expert litigator, with a focus on appeals and commercial and business litigation.
+Prior to her appointment, she had a successful litigation practice with a focus on appeals and commercial and business litigation.
 Prior to joining private practice, Ms. Spratt clerked for then Chief Judge William J. Bauer of the U.S. Seventh Circuit Court of Appeals.
-Ms. Spratt teaches Appellate Advocacy at Loyola University, where she previously received her law degree and served as Editor for the Loyola University of Chicago Law Journal.
+Ms. Spratt has also taught Appellate Advocacy at Loyola University, where she previously received her law degree and served as Editor for the Loyola University of Chicago Law Journal.

 Office of the Illinois Attorney General